infracdo/hiveconnect-backend/README.md

 sudo usermod -aG docker $USER
 ```

- After running this command, log out and log back in for the changes to take effect.
+ - After running this command, log out and log back in for the changes to take effect.
+ - For Ubuntu users, Reboot/Restart device

 ---
 ## ✔️ Verify Installation